-As can be seen, the EXCELLERAT service portal will be accessible form the EXCELLERAT homepage.
+As can be seen, the EXCELLERAT service portal is also accessible from the EXCELLERAT homepage.
 From the service portal the external and the internal services can be accessed.

-Currently the internal services are only accessible for members of the EXCELLERAT consortium.
-Since the internal services are currently not considered as marketable services they are listed in this deliverable only for completeness.
-Currently the following list of tools for collaborative work and project management is provided to the members of the consortium:
+While the external services like the white paper and public data repository are accessible publicly, the internal services are only accessible for members of the EXCELLERAT consortium.
+Since the internal services are not considered as marketable services they are listed in this deliverable only for completeness.
+At the end of the first project phase the following list of tools for collaborative work and project management is provided to the members of the consortium: